jirkavrba/kogito-workflows-ui/README.md

 docker run -p 8080:80 -it kogito-workflows-ui
 ```

-The application will be then running on [localhost:8080](http://localhost:8080).
+he application will be then running on [localhost:8080](http://localhost:8080).